racciari/ansible-influxdb/README.md

 ## InfluxDB callback

-To use the callback, you need to enable it in your `/etc/ansible/ansible.cfg`:
+To use the callback, you need to enable it in your `/etc/ansible/ansible.cfg`.
+In the `[defaults]` section, you must configure the following:

 ```
 callback_whitelist = influxdb
+bin_ansible_callbacks = True
+callback_plugins = /path/to/callback/
 ```

 For the callback to work, you need to export at least the following environment variable: